-The U.S. State Department later confirmed the launch of Rodong missiles and said North Korea apparently didn’t issue any maritime notifications warning.
+The U.S. State Department later confirmed the launch of Rodong missiles and said North Korea apparently didn’t issue any maritime warning.

 The launch comes on the fourth anniversary of the sinking of a South Korean warship that Seoul and other nations blame on a North Korean torpedo.
 Pyongyang denies involvement in the attack, which killed 46 sailors.

 It also poses a big challenge to what had been recently improving relations between Pyongyang and Seoul.
 A year after threatening each other with war, the bitter rivals had restored some trust and held reunions of families divided by the Korean War of the early 1950s.
 The Korean Peninsula remains officially at war because that war ended with an armistice, not a peace treaty.

 North Korean state media made no immediate comment on the launch.

 Joel Wit, a former State Department official and editor of the 38 North website, said the launch could be a serious setback to recent efforts by North Korea to improve relations with South Korea and Japan.
 It also could put China, the North’s only major ally, in an awkward position if and when the U.S. seeks further sanctions at the United Nations.

 China has shown increasing annoyance with North Korean provocations, but Beijing also wants to avoid shaking Pyongyang and possibly jeopardizing stability along its borders.